4 best practices to bring your vulnerability management to the next level

 Automate asset discovery

-If you want to secure your IT infrastructure, you first need to know all about your digital assets, even that subdomain that was created years ago and has never been used.
+To secure your IT infrastructure effectively, it is crucial to have comprehensive knowledge of all your digital assets, including long-forgotten subdomains that may have been created years ago but remain unused.
 But keeping track of your digital footprint takes away time and energy from maintaining your digital infrastructure.
 Did you know that many IT-Teams still rely on Excel and Powerpoint to maintain an overview of their infrastructure?
 What sounds like an annoyance for IT and security experts (which it is), often directly effects their businesses.
 According to a a 2021 report in the MIT Technology Review Insights, “53% of managers have experience a cybersecurity attack originating from an unknown, unmanaged, or poorly managed digital asset.”.
 Automated asset discovery saves resources and ensures that you are on top of your attack surface management.

 Autobahn Security for example makes internal and external asset discovery easy: Your email address is enough for Software to start looking for your domains, sub-domains, and cloud assets.
 You can also connect your Cloud-Provider (like AWS or Azure) to import all assets hosted there and add additional assets manually if needed.